EmperorOwl/LeetLog/README.md

 Notes

+- The username and password are both admin when in localhost (you can change this in [backend/Dockerfile](https://github.com/EmperorOwl/LeetLog/blob/master/backend/Dockerfile))
-- Don't choose a password with special characters for the admin user as bcrypt doesn't handle special characters well
+- For prod, the password is specified as a GitHub secret; don't choose a password with special characters as bcrypt doesn't handle them well

 <p align="right">(<a href="#readme-top">back to top</a>)</p>